Kumarkodi/Memory_Game/README.md

 # Memory_Game

 Memory card games are a classic game that has been around for ages.
 It is a game that tests a player's memory and cognitive skills.
-A game that can be played solo or with friends, it involves flipping over cards and matching them with their pairs to score points.
+A game that can be played solo or with friends involves flipping over cards and matching them with their pairs to score points.

 To create a memory card game using HTML, CSS, and JavaScript, we need to start by designing the layout of the game using HTML.
 The layout of the game typically includes the game board, cards, and any other interface elements such as a timer or a score counter.